sueszli/autodiff/README.md

 <br><br>

-Special thanks to [Ivan Yashchuk](https://github.com/IvanYashchuk) for providing the initial implementation and guidance.
+Special thanks to [Ivan Yashchuk](https://github.com/IvanYashchuk) for providing the initial implementation and lots of guidance.